The main goal of this week's lab is to make sure

 and update the project schedule (Gantt Chart), covering tasks through

 to the technical review (see the scheduling

 The assembly review materials are due 11 PM Tuesday (red, green, blue, and yellow teams) or 11 PM Thursday (pink, orange, purple and silver).
-You should continue to refine your design up until your in-class presentation—if you have updated materials you may resubmit them up until the time of your in-class presentation.
+You should continue to refine your design up until your in-class presentation.

 Your team will be presenting during class either Wednesday or Friday depending upon your submission day (above).
 Be sure to present your most current design versions.

 The room 10-250 is reserved for you to test your AV setup before your in-class presentation, either Tuesday 7-9 PM or Friday 8-9 AM.